nothirst/TICoreDataSync/README.markdown

 3. If it runs into conflicts, it alerts your Sync Manager delegate ([`TICDSDocumentSyncManagerDelegate`](http://timisted.github.com/TICoreDataSync/reference/html/Protocols/TICDSDocumentSyncManagerDelegate.html) protocol), which is responsible for deciding whether the local change or the remote sync change take priority (see the **Conflicts and Warnings** section below).

-4. The background context is saved.
-The framework will alert you through a [`TICDSDocumentSyncManagerDelegate`](http://timisted.github.com/TICoreDataSync/reference/html/Protocols/TICDSDocumentSyncManagerDelegate.html) method, and pass you the `NSManagedObjectContextDidSave` notification object for you to merge changes.
+4. The background context is saved and, since it is a child of your application's context, all the changes are automatically merged into your main context.
+The framework will alert you through a [`TICDSDocumentSyncManagerDelegate`](http://timisted.github.com/TICoreDataSync/reference/html/Protocols/TICDSDocumentSyncManagerDelegate.html) method.

 5. Once all the remote sync changes have been applied, the local set of sync changes are pushed.